PhD Supervision

 Spandita Das: Digital (Re)Invention of Bengali music

-Alishah Ali: Virtual Archive of Urban Heritage of Old Delhi through Community Engagement
+Alishah Ali: Virtual Archive of Urban Heritage through Community Engagement

 minor projects